ghoomfrog/silili/README.md

 - *nus* is pointing to the nose.
 - *kul* is a fist moving toward and away from the chest.
 - *nupu* is a backward flat hand circling vertically in front of the stomach.
-- *piti* is pointing down with the index and repeatedly bending it.
+- *piti* is pointing down with the index, bending and unbending it.
 - *min* is a flat hand with spread fingers, rotating left and right.
 - *tiki* is pointing up with the index, bending and unbending it.
 - *pulus* is a downward hand above the head, clenching and unclenching.
 - *pata* is a downward flapping hand.
 - *tun* is a horizontal sideways flapping hand.
-- *mim* is a backward hand with repeatedly bending fingers in front of the chest.
+- *mim* is a backward hand clenching and unclenching in front of the chest.
 - *kaka* is a backward fist with a downward pinkie.

 ## Food